-1 Education for operation leaders

-- (1) When employers of decontamination works, etc. appoint an operation leader for the decontamination works (for the works for handling designated contaminated soil and wastes, they are limited to those in the workplaces where average ambient dose rate exceeds $2.5\mu Sv/h$), they should provide education to the operation leader with the following courses: - (a) How to determine work procedures and arrange workers engaged in decontamination works. - (b) How to direct workers engaged in decontamination works. - (c) Measures in case of abnormal events. - (2) See the Attachment 7 for details in implementing the education.

-2 Special education for the workers engaged in decontamination works
+- 1. Education for operation leaders - (1) When employers of decontamination work, etc. appoint an operation leader for decontamination work (for work for handling designated contaminated soil and waste, they are limited to those in the workplaces where the average ambient dose rate exceeds 2.5 μSv/h), they should provide education to the operation leader with the following courses: - (a) How to determine work procedures and arrange workers engaged in decontamination work. - (b) How to direct workers engaged in decontamination work. - (c) Measures in case of abnormal events. - (d) See the Attachment 7 for details in implementing the education. - 2.
+Special education for the workers engaged in decontamination work

-- (1) Employers of decontamination works, etc. should provide special education consisting of lectures and practical training with respect to the following courses to the workers engaged in decontamination works before assigning them to decontamination works. - (a) Lectures - 1) Knowledge about the effects of ionizing radiation on human body and exposure dose control methods - 2) Knowledge about the methods of decontamination related works - 3) Knowledge about the structure and handling of the machinery, etc. used for
+- Employers of decontamination work, etc. should provide special education consisting of lectures and practical training with respect to the following courses to workers engaged in decontamination work before assigning them to decontamination work. - (a) Lectures

+1) Knowledge about the effects of ionizing radiation on human body and exposure dose control methods

+2) Knowledge about the methods of decontamination-related work

-- decontamination related works (except for the works for handling designated contaminated soil and wastes) - 4) Names and intended use of the machinery, etc. used for decontamination related works (limited only to the works for handling designated contaminated soil and wastes) - 5) Relevant laws and regulations - (b) Practical training - 1) Methods of decontamination and handling machinery, etc. used for decontamination related works (except for the works for handling designated contaminated soil and wastes) - 2) Methods of decontamination related works (limited only to the works for handling designated contaminated soil and wastes.) - (2) See Attachment 8 for details in implementing the special education. - 3 Education, etc. for other workers who require education - (1) Employers other than employers of decontamination works, etc. who conduct decontamination related works of their own sites or facilities, etc., or employers who conduct decontamination related works in other than the special decontamination areas, etc. should provide education to workers necessary for conducting decontamination related works.
-It is desirable to provide education as well to those who are not employed by the employers of decontamination works, etc. themselves such as individual proprietors, self-employed workers and volunteers, etc. - (2) It is desirable that the ordering parties place an order for decontamination works only after confirming that employers of decontamination works, etc. have established a system to secure the required number of educated operation leaders and workers sufficient to conduct the work.
+3) Knowledge about the structure and handling of the machinery, etc. used for decontamination-related work (except for work for handling designated contaminated soil and waste)

+4) Names and intended use of the machinery, etc. used for decontaminationrelated work (limited only to work for handling designated contaminated soil and waste)

+5) Relevant laws and regulations

+(b) Practical training

+1) Methods of decontamination and handling machinery, etc. used for decontamination-related work (except for work for handling designated contaminated soil and waste)

+2) Methods of decontamination-related work (limited only to work for handling designated contaminated soil and waste)

+- (2) See Attachment 8 for details in implementing the special education. - 3.
+Education, etc. for other workers who require education - (1) Employers other than employers of decontamination work, etc. who conduct decontamination-related work of their own sites or facilities, etc., or employers who conduct decontamination-related work in areas other than special decontamination areas, etc. should provide education to workers necessary for conducting decontamination-related work.
+It is desirable to provide education as well to those who are not employed by employers of decontamination work, etc. themselves such as individual proprietors, self-employed workers, volunteers, etc. - (2) It is desirable that the ordering parties place an order for decontamination work only after confirming that employers of decontamination work, etc. have established a system to secure the required number of educated operation leaders and workers sufficient to conduct the work.